Good Govt Recent

 1. Many of us do not value that humane development as a standard for our life together..

-2. Many of us see our Constitutional tradition as a hindrance to their self-aggrandizement via wealth and power.
+2. Many of us see our Constitutional tradition as a hindrance to our self-aggrandizement via wealth and power.

 Still, I think it’s possible to develop our present situation and resources in this more healthy direction.